Downrest/wally-package-types/README.md

 # Wally Package Types Fixer
+> Fork to merge the PR for supporting type functions.

 A small tool which fixes the issue of [wally](https://github.com/UpliftGames/wally) thunks not including exported types, necessary for proper Luau type checking support.